 Le Shangri-La Paris, situated at 10, avenue d’Iéna (16th), is housed in the former mansion house built in 1896 for Prince Roland Bonaparte, the great-nephew of Napoléon.
 The palace has 54 huge bedrooms with a view of the city and the Seine; its 27 suites are amongst the most spacious in Paris.

-The Suite Impériale, the former private apartment of Roland Bonaparte, is the most luxurious of this 5-star establishment.
+The 275 m2 Suite Impériale, the largest and most luxurious of this 5-star hotel, is situated in the former private apartment of Roland Bonaparte and is a listed historical monument.
 For Eiffel Tower enthusiasts, the Eiffel Premier bedrooms offer a unique view of the most famous monument in Paris.
 The historic building was redesigned by the architect Richard Martinet and decorated in the Empire style by designer Pierre-Yves Rochon.
 The interior garden is the work of landscape architect Louis Benech.

-Le Shangri-La Paris is managed by Alain Borgers, who has worked for the Shangri-La chain for some 15 years.
+The Shangri-La Paris is directed by Guy Bertaud, who has worked in some of the greatest hotels in Europe, Asia and the Middle East.
 Inaugurated in December 2010, this palace was the first hotel to open in Europe for this luxury Asian chain founded in Hong Kong.